idia-astro/idia_vr_quest/README.md

 ## Tests

-The test scripts are written in TypeScript.
+The test scripts are written in TypeScript, and require NodeJS and NPM.
 Run `npm install` and the powershell script `CompileGrpcServiceWindows.ps1` before running the client tests using `npm run start client`.